 Live streaming weddings have become popular, allowing friends and family uncomfortable gatherings in person, an opportunity to be a part of the event.
-We attended a live stream wedding last year.
-It was nice to be included and also be reminded that love endures even pandemics.
+We attended a live-stream wedding last year.
+It was nice to be included and reminded that love endures even pandemics.
 Also, because no one saw us, we were able to dress as we pleased.

 A few tips